methacholine challenge test overview and practice questions

 It has high sensitivity and low specificity.

-27. What are the indications of the bronchoprovocation tests?
+27. What are the indications for bronchoprovocation tests?

 Diagnosis of asthma, airway hyperresponsiveness severity assessment, and seeing the response of asthma treatment.